endlos99/xdt99/doc/MANUAL.md

  * `xas99`, a TMS9900 cross-assembler,
  * `xga99`, a GPL cross-assembler,
  * `xbas99`, a TI BASIC and TI Extended BASIC lister and encoder,
- * `xdm99`, a disk manager for sector-based TI disk images, and
+ * `xdm99`, a disk manager for sector-based TI disk images,
+ * `xhm99`, a manager for HFE images used by HxC floppy emulators, and
- * `xvm99`, a volume manager for nanoPEB/CF7A Compact Flash cards.
+ * `xvm99`, a volume manager for nanoPEB/CF7+ Compact Flash cards.

 All programs are written in Python and thus run on any platform that Python supports, including Linux, Windows, and OS X.